open-risk/equinox/docs/source/Reporting.rst

 Reporting
 ------------------------------

-Reports are the primary means to disseminate results of analyses outside the Equinox environment.
-The **Reporting App** is the primary means of generating reports.
+Reports are the primary means to examine the state of the portfolio and disseminate results of analyses outside the Equinox environment.
+The **Reporting App** is the primary means of generating reports for internal and external use.

 Topbar Navigation